envisioning/vocab/vocab/affective-computation.md

 ---
 category: CORE, ARCH
+generality:
+- 0.65
+- 0.635
+- 0.62
+- 0.605
+- 0.59
+- 0.575
+- 0.56
 slug: affective-computation
 summary: Field within AI that focuses on the design of systems and devices capable of recognizing, interpreting, processing, and simulating human emotions.
 title: Affective Computation
 ---